LordNikon82/quantum-managment/quantum-management-logs/README.md

 ## Configuration

-1. Create a `.env` file in this directory if you need to override defaults such as `MANAGEMENT_HOST`, `MANAGEMENT_PORT`, or transport port values.
+1. Review the provided `.env` file and adjust values such as `MANAGEMENT_HOST`, `MANAGEMENT_PORT`, or transport port values for your environment.
 2. Populate the secret file with your API key:
    ```bash
    $EDITOR secrets/cp_api_key.txt